lsst-ts/ts_labview_tcp_json/src/README.md

 This function is located in every process that needs to send the errors.
 The user must manage them.
 - The `TcpServerBase.waitNotifierStopServer.vi` waits for the notifier to stop the TCP server.
-This is set as preallocated clone reentrant execution.
 - The `TcpServer.getClientStatus.vi` gets the notification from TCP Server that TCP Client connects or disconnects and then sends an user event to the Component.
 This uses the `GenRead` user event with the boolean `connStatus`.